 Updated card for The Wrld On GCW

-As noted, the winner of the GTBR Ladder Match will be able to choose any match they want, at any time.
+GCW has announced that the Pabst Blue Ribbon Battle Royal will take place on Sunday.
+There’s no word yet on how many participants will be in the match, or what the winner will receive.
+The PBR Scramble Match was previously announced for the Kickoff.

-GCW has also announced that Psycho Clown, Dustin Thomas, and Steve Scott will be in action at The Wrld, but there’s no word yet on what they will be doing.
-We noted on Monday how GCW announced that veteran pro wrestler B-Boy will also make his ring return at the pay-per-view.
+On a related note, GCW has announced more names for the pay-per-view, but there’s no word on what their matches will be – Nate Webb, G-Raver, and Juicy Finau.
+The updated list of announced wrestlers to appear are Webb, G-Raver, Finau, Ruckus, Shane Mercer, B-Boy, Psycho Clown, Dustin Thomas, and Steve Scott.
+It’s possible that these wrestlers appear in the Battle Royal.

 GCW’s The Wrld On GCW pay-per-view will be held this Sunday, January 23 from a sold out Hammerstein Ballroom in New York City.
-Below is the updated card, along with related tweets:
+The Kickoff will begin at 7pm ET, and the main show will start at 8.
+Below is the updated card:

 GCW World Title Match